Albert Kuvezin

+His voice is featured in an Apple Inc ad for iPhone 15.
+Even though he does not use Apple products, Apple picked him for their ad because of his unique and recognizable voice.
+The ad has reached over 13 million views on YouTube.
 In addition to his work with Yat-Kha, Kuvezin has contributed to albums by Alisa ("Duren", 1997), Blabbermouth, Susheela Raman, Untouchables, and Värttinä.
 In August, 2020 Uran Bator's track 'Uran Orda' featuring Kuvezin has been released.